Everyone can feel that something in the world is colder than it should be.

 Prayer

-When you pray for someone else, you are aligning your direction with another creature's need.
-The source does not require that alignment in order to act.
-But the creature offering it is changed by offering it.
-And the horizontal relationship between creatures is affected when one turns toward another with the warmth of the source behind them.
+When you pray for someone else, you are turning toward the source on their behalf.
+The fire does not need a creature's help to reach another creature.
+But it works through creatures who face it.
+The horizontal relationship between creatures is affected when one turns toward another with the warmth of the source behind them.
+Intercession does not ask the fire to move.
+It asks the fire to work through a creature who has turned to face it.

 Forgiveness